Dolphin-Labs/BD-001-Hachimaru-Documentation/README.md

 ## Demonstration Material

+Sound demos for the BD-001 Hachimaru can be found on our [Soundcloud page](https://soundcloud.com/dolphin-labs/sets/bd-001-hachimaru-sound-demos).

 ## Owner's Manual
 The owner's manual for the BD-001 Hachimaru can be found in the `Owners_Manual` folder.
 The manual covers the basic operation of the BD-001, as well as the service notes also discussed in the readme.